alanceloth/dataWarehouseLowBudget/README.md

 Following this, the project leverages dbt (data build tool) to retrieve data from the AWS S3 Bucket, perform transformations, and load it into a PostgreSQL for production.
 Additionally, dbt is responsible for generating a local documentation covering all transformations, schemas, tests, and other relevant information within this layer of the project.

 ## TODO List
+- :white_check_mark: **Create the pydantic GitHub repo with Branch Protection**: Establish the pydantic GitHub repository with Branch Protection; contract modifications require approval.
+- :white_check_mark: **Create the pydantic contract**: Define the pydantic contract to govern data handling within the project.
+- :white_check_mark: **Create the CI/CD for the contract**: Develop the CI/CD process in the contract GitHub repository.
+    - :white_check_mark: Add the contract as a submodule to the main repo.
+    - :white_check_mark: Configure the CI/CD using the GitHub Actions.
+    - :white_check_mark: Test the Workflow.
+- :white_check_mark: **Add Sentry as the Observability tool**: Add Sentry to the project
+- :white_check_mark: **Create the Streamlit page to upload CSV files**: Develop a Streamlit page to streamline the process of uploading CSV files.
+    - :white_check_mark: Create the streamlit frontend to upload files
+    - :white_check_mark: Create the backend to process the uploaded csv files and check if the schema are corret using the pydantic contract
+    - :white_check_mark: Create the app.py to execute the application
+    - :white_check_mark: Test the upload
+- :white_check_mark: **Transform the CSV files into Parquet files**: Implement the necessary procedures to transform CSV files into Parquet files.
+- [ ] **Save the Parquet files into AWS S3 Bucket**: Set up mechanisms to save the Parquet files into the designated AWS S3 Bucket.
+- [ ] **Establish the dbt project**: Initiate the creation of the dbt project for seamless data management.
+- [ ] **Extract data from AWS S3 Bucket Parquet files into DuckDB using dbt**: Utilize dbt to extract and process data from AWS S3 Bucket Parquet files into DuckDB.
+- [ ] **Create the transactions table from the appended files**: Develop the transactions table based on the processed files.
+- [ ] **Create the transaction table within the dbt project**: Establish the transaction table structure within the dbt project.
+- [ ] **Define the transaction table schema in the dbt project (including tests for each column)**: Specify the schema for the transaction table in the dbt project, including comprehensive tests for each column.
+- [ ] **Export the transactions table to a Parquet file in the AWS S3 Bucket**: Implement procedures to export the transactions table to a Parquet file within the AWS S3 Bucket.
+- [ ] **Initial testing and building of the dbt project**: Conduct initial testing and building phases for the dbt project.
+- [ ] **Decompose the transaction table into Fact and Dimension tables**: Break down the transaction table into separate Fact and Dimension tables.
+- [ ] **Create schemas for Fact and Dimension tables in the dbt project (including tests for each column)**: Develop schemas for Fact and Dimension tables within the dbt project, accompanied by thorough tests for each column.
+- [ ] **Second round of testing and building for the dbt project**: Conduct a second round of testing and building for the dbt project.
+- [ ] **Load the Fact and Dimension tables into PostgreSQL**: Implement processes to load the Fact and Dimension tables into PostgreSQL.
+- [ ] **Update dbt documentation with comprehensive details related to the project**: Enhance the dbt documentation with detailed information regarding the entire project.
+- [ ] **Publish the dbt documentation on GitHub Pages**: Make the dbt documentation accessible by publishing it on GitHub Pages.
+- [ ] **Create a PowerBI Dashboard using the data**: Develop a PowerBI Dashboard utilizing the processed data.
+- [ ] **Create a Jupyter Notebook using the data**: Generate a Jupyter Notebook incorporating the processed data.